Child & Language Development

 Developmental Overview

-A school interpreter needs to have an understanding of the different milestones of language and cognitive development so that they can best tailor their approach for the student they are working with.
+A school interpreter needs to understand the milestones of language and cognitive development so they can tailor their approach to the student they are working with.
 Of course, these developmental milestones have been researched over many years, and note the average child's development.
 Many deaf and hard of hearing children experience language delays and/or language deprivation due to the lack of visual language input from birth.
-This means that they might not follow the expected milestones.
+This means that they might not follow the expected milestones (Boys Town, 2021).
+Using this knowledge, I will be able to better tailor my preparation, make informed decisions about linguistic choices and language scaffolding, and balance student autonomy.

-By understanding the developmental stage of students, interpreters can collaborate with the education team to create a plan to enhance the students' skills.
-Interpreters who understand the milestones can adjust their language use to meet students where they are, while simultaneously collaborating to support the student in their overall education and development.
+By understanding students' developmental stage, interpreters can collaborate with the education team to create a plan that best supports the IEP's goals.
+Interpreters who understand the milestones can adjust their language use and linguistic choices to meet students where they are, while simultaneously collaborating to support the student in their overall education and development.
+It is through this collaboration that students will be provided with effective access to education.

 Development of a Preschooler

-The following video shows many examples of 3-year-old Jo demonstrating developmental milestones through natural conversations with her Deaf mother and their play together.
+The following video shows many examples of 3-year-old Jo demonstrating developmental milestones through natural conversations with her Deaf mother and their play together (Handspeak, 2014).
 Their communication is through ASL, and specific examples of preschool-age milestones in Jo's language use and behavior will be outlined below.

 Below are cognitive, language, and psychosocial milestones that are appropriate for children in preschool or who are 3 or 4 years old.